juliasilge/supervised-ML-case-studies-course/slides/chapter3_07.md

 ---

-# Let's build some models!
+# Let's build some models!✨

- ✨Notes: Now that you have explored your data and have some understanding of it, it's time to move into preparing for machine learning.
+Notes: Now that you have explored your data and have some understanding of it, it's time to move into preparing for machine learning.